 Over the next few years, the company staged a few musical theatre staples, like Kiss Me Kate and A Funny Thing Happened on the Way to the Forum.
-But they continued performing the works of G&S, including The Gondoliers, Trial By Jury and The Mikado.
+But they also continued performing the works of G&S, including The Gondoliers, Trial By Jury and The Mikado.

 During this time, Young Vic audiences saw many lesser known, but equally deserving works of Gilbert & Sullivan.
-While the G&S canon has its "big three" popular shows (Pinafore, Mikado and Pirates), we have always been dedicated to exposing the full range of the duo's work.
+While the G&S canon has its "big three" popular shows (Pinafore, Mikado and Pirates), we have always been dedicated to drawing attention to the full range of the duo's work.
 And audiences began to appreciate these "unknown" gems, such as Ruddigore, Yeomen of the Guard, Princess Ida and The Gondoliers.

 Use PayPal, no account required